maidsafe/sn_dbc/README.md

 This crate provides a library and API for working with Digital Bearer Certificates (DBC) on the Safe Network.

-Safe Network DBCs are envisioned to be a private and fungible digital currency that utilize a distributed (and sharded) spentbook/mint rather than a blockchain.
+Safe Network Dbcs are envisioned to be a private and fungible digital currency that utilize a distributed (and sharded) spentbook of spends rather than a blockchain.

-Some key properties of these DBCs:
+Some key properties of these Dbcs:
-* distributed mint means that it is not necessary to trust in a single mint entity
+* Distributed spentbook means that it is not necessary to trust in a single entity.
-* sharded mint means that the system scales indefinitely
+* Sharded spentbook means that the system scales indefinitely.
-* transactions are settled immmediately
+* Transactions are settled immmediately.
-* privacy by default.  all transactions use privacy features.
+* Privacy by default.  all transactions use privacy features.
-* utilizes a one-time key for each payment (aka stealth address)
+* Utilizes a one-time key for each payment (aka stealth address).
-* use BLS cryptography
+* Uses BLS cryptography.

-At present DBC ownership is single signature only.
-Multi-sig support is planned.
+Multi-sig is a concern of the user of this library.

 Some writeups about the technology can be found at: